srkndmr/CyberSecurityProjectsAndTasks/4-Phishing/1-Phishing Analysis/2-Email-2/Report-2.md

 ---
 **Analysis:**
-Yes, this email is likely a phishing attempt.
+This email is likely a phishing attempt.
 The sender impersonates Trust Wallet, a legitimate brand, and includes a suspicious shortened URL (hxxps://climovil[.]com) that directs users to a potentially malicious site.
 Hybrid Analysis marked the URL as "suspicious" with a threat score of 50/100.

 ---